stormylabs/document-base/README.md

 The monorepo chat bot project powered by Chat GPT

-> This project is still in analyzed, we will keep updating the documentation until we found the final Recep.
+> This project is still in analyzed, we will keep updating the documentation until we found the final Recept.

 ## Intro